Krakor92/some-custom-dataviews/jukebox/README.md

 ![](https://user-images.githubusercontent.com/24924824/232079357-dc71dc66-14d1-476e-b8f4-549618b60df0.png)

-## 🎼 Features
+## 🎼 What to expect from this view

-In this readme, when I mention `music file`, I'm talking about a markdown file with custom (manually defined) metadata.
+> When I mention `music file`, I'm talking about a markdown file with custom (manually defined) metadata.

 Here are the overarching principles of how this view works:

-- You can filter your music files according to their metadata (url, artist, media, genre, instruments, mp3 file, custom tags, ...).
+- You can filter your music files according to their metadata (url, artist, media, genre, instruments, audio file, custom tags, ...).
 - The filters are **static**, you can't switch them without re-rendering the view
-- You can tap a card to open the youtube video (or any other streaming service) associated with it.
+- You can tap a card to open the YouTube video (or any url from another streaming service) associated with it.
 	- On *Desktop*, it will open it in your default browser (or in a Surfing tab if you have the plugin installed)
 	- On *Mobile*, it will open in the application if you have it installed (or open it in your default browser)
-- Files with a mp3 tag get rendered with a minimal player (simple play/pause button and a timeline)
+- Files with an audio file set as property get rendered with a minimal player (simple play/pause button and a timeline)
 - Almost all visual elements can be disabled at the global level or per code block (check `disable` property)
 - This view has been built with scaling in mind: Cards are loaded per batch of 20 by default.
   - To clarify, it's not the computation of the query that is lazy loaded but the rendering phase.
 This means it won't overload your CPU even if your query returns a thousand files
 - Since its a dvjs view and not a plugin, there aren't any settings page but there is a `Settings` region at the beginning of the `view.js`.
 Each option is capitalized and contains a comment above that explains what they do.
-You can change their value if needed (note: it will affect every occurence of this view obviously)
+You can change their value if needed (note: it will affect every occurrence of this view obviously)

-## 🚩 Warning / Known caveats
+## 🚩 Some known caveats

 This custom view both supports mp3 (also every other audio files supported by Obsidian) and url links inside your markdown music file but there are some caveats to have in mind: